nadiaverdha/AppliedDeepLearning/README.md

 ### Related Work

-[Show, Attend and Tell](https://arxiv.org/pdf/1502.03044.pdf) which was published back on 2015 served as a good introduction to this topic.
+[Show, Attend and Tell](https://arxiv.org/pdf/1502.03044.pdf) by Kelvin Xu et al. which was published back on 2015 served as a good introduction to this topic.
 It suggests a CNN-RNN(Convolutional Neural Network - Recurrent Neural Network) model for generating image captions for Flickr30k and COCO datasets.

-Another interesting paper I read was [VLP](https://arxiv.org/pdf/1909.11059v3.pdf) which combines an already pre-trained model on another dataset with fine-tuning techniques to generate captions for COCO and Flickr30k datasets.
+Another interesting paper I read was [VLP](https://arxiv.org/pdf/1909.11059v3.pdf) by Zhou Luowei et al. which proposes a unified decoder-encoder model that uses a pre-trained model on another dataset, fine tunes it, and uses it to generate captions for COCO and Flickr30k datasets.

 ### Approach